Customize Consent Preferences

 Understanding portion sizes is important to ensure you are consuming adequate nutrients while avoiding overeating.
 Incorporating organ meats, such as liver and kidneys, into your meals is also recommended to increase nutrient variety.
 These organ meats are incredibly nutrient-dense and can provide essential vitamins and minerals that may be lacking in muscle meat.
 Additionally, incorporating animal fats and oils, such as tallow or lard, into your cooking can be beneficial for increasing your fat intake.

-See also Exploring the Science of the Carnivore Diet
+See also Debunking Common Misconceptions about the Carnivore Diet

 Navigating Potential Challenges